Valentine’s Day Sale: James Allen, our #1 ranked online diamond retailer, is currently offering 25%

 Blue Nile Setting Selection and Quality

 It’s kind of dizzying when you think of browsing through Blue Nile’s 180,000+ inventory.
 Luckily, the company categorizes its diamonds into different engagement ring setting and specifications.
 Blue Nile’s diamond selection does include loose lab diamonds, unlike many of their competitors.

-Blue Nile provides 10 settings: cushion, emerald, radiant, pear, princess, marquise, oval, heart, pear, and asscher.
+Blue Nile’s diamonds come in 10 shapes: cushion, emerald, radiant, pear, marquise, oval, heart, pear, Asscher, and princess cut diamonds.

-If you’re looking for engagement rings, you’ll be impressed by Blue Nile’s impeccable range of settings and styles.
-The e-tailer has a “Build your own Ring” feature that allows buyers to select rings based on their preferred price, 4Cs, shape, among other aspects you may fancy.
+If you’re looking for engagement rings, you’ll be impressed by the options to buy a diamond and setting from Blue Nile.
+The e-commerce retailer has a “Build your own Engagement Ring” feature that allows customers to buy a diamond based on their preferred price, 4Cs, shape, among other aspects you may fancy.